openbmc/openpower-host-ipmi-oem/README.md

 This .so file is designed to support the OpenPOWER's BIOS OEM commands.
-Documentation can be found by contacting the OpenPOWER mailing list https://github.com/open-power/op-build
+Documentation can be found by contacting the OpenPOWER mailing list @ https://github.com/open-power/op-build

 ## To Build
 ```
+To build this package, do the following steps:

+    1. ./bootstrap.sh
+    2. ./configure ${CONFIGURE_FLAGS}
-make
+    3. make

+To full clean the repository again run `./bootstrap.sh clean`.
 ```

 ## Supported Commands